pcjackman/Academic/publications.md

 Jackman, P.C.
 (2015).
 Can coaches and practitioners help athletes to achieve flow states in performance?
 Invited presentation at the _Waterford Institute of Technology Applied Sport and Exercise Psychology Conference, Waterford, Ireland._

 Jackman, P.C., Fitzpatrick, G., &amp; Lane, A. (2014).
-An exploration of the conditions influencing the occurrence of flow in Irish professional jockeys. _Paper presented at the International Conference of Qualitative Research in Sport and Exercise Conference, University of Loughborough_, UK.
+An exploration of the conditions influencing the occurrence of flow in Irish professional jockeys. _Paper presented at the International Conference of Qualitative Research in Sport and Exercise Conference, University of Loughborough, UK._

 Jackman, P.C., Fitzpatrick, G., &amp; Lane, A. (2014).
-An exploration of the antecedents influencing the horse-jockey dyad in Irish professional jockeys. _Paper presented at the All-Ireland Postgraduate Conference, University of Limerick_, UK.
+An exploration of the antecedents influencing the horse-jockey dyad in Irish professional jockeys. _Paper presented at the All-Ireland Postgraduate Conference, University of Limerick, Ireland._

 Jackman, P.C., &amp; Fitzpatrick, G (2013).
-An exploration of the conditions influencing the occurrence of flow in Irish professional flat-race jockeys. _Paper presented at the British Association of Sport and Exercise Science Annual Conference, University of Central Lancashire_, UK.
+An exploration of the conditions influencing the occurrence of flow in Irish professional flat-race jockeys. _Paper presented at the British Association of Sport and Exercise Science Annual Conference, University of Central Lancashire, UK._